SamyShaawat/Toys-Shop/README.md

 #### Note that: npm install command install  all dependencies and npm start to run the files of backend and frontend

-# Technologies used in the project:
+## Technologies used to build the website:
 1. React
 2. Nodejs
 3. Expressjs